MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Enable Traffic Analytics to view insights into traffic patterns across Azure resources

 Traffic Analytics is a cloud-based solution that provides visibility into user and application activity in Azure.
 Traffic analytics analyzes Network Watcher network security group (NSG) flow logs to provide insights into traffic flow.
-With traffic analytics, you can view top talkers across Azure and non Azure deployments, investigate open ports, protocols and malicious flows in your environment and optimize your network deployment for performance.
+With traffic analytics, you can view top talkers across Azure and non Azure deployments, investigate open ports, protocols, and malicious flows in your environment and optimize your network deployment for performance.
 You can process flow logs at 10 minutes and 60 minutes processing intervals, giving you faster analytics on your traffic.

 Learn more about [Network Security Group - NSGFlowLogsenableTA (Enable Traffic Analytics to view insights into traffic patterns across Azure resources)](https://aka.ms/aa_enableta_learnmore).

 ### Set up staging environments in Azure App Service

-Deploy an app to a slot first and then swap it into production to ensure that all instances of the slot are warmed up before being swapped and eliminate downtime.
+To ensure that all instances of the slot are warmed up before being swapped and eliminate downtime, deploy an app to a slot first and then swap it into production.
 The traffic redirection is seamless.
 No requests are dropped because of swap operations.

 Learn more about [Subscription - AzureApplicationService (Set up staging environments in Azure App Service)](/azure/app-service/deploy-staging-slots).